suraj95/CKAD-Practice/README.md

 ## Create our Pods

-To start a Kubernetes cluster type following command:
+To start a Kubernetes cluster from a Pod definition file, type following command:

 	kubectl create -f pod-definition.yml

+And to start a cluster using a Replication Controller, type following command:

+	kubectl create -f rc-definition.yml

 ![alt text](./images/pod-created.png)